seanconlon29/Microsofts-Launch-into-Streaming/README.md

 # Recommendation System for Microsoft's Launch into Video Streaming

-## *Creating a Hybrid-based Recommendation System to Accurately Predict what Users Will Watch*
+## *Generating a Recommendation System with Hybrid Approach for Improved Accuracy in Predicting User Preferences in Video Content.*

 <figure>
     <img src="Illustrations/stream_service_readme.jpeg"